brandongallagher1999/1337x-Bot/README.md

 1. Download Docker for Desktop (https://www.docker.com/products/docker-desktop)

 ## Create Configuration File
-1. Go to root folder and create "config.txt"
+1. Go to root folder and create "config.json"
 ```
+{
-Paste your bot token in this config.txt
+  "config" : "your token goes in this string"
+}
 ```

 ## Container